Visualization Selection Guide

 pivot.plot(kind='bar', stacked=True)

-Avoid when: you need to compare a specific sub-category across groups.
+Avoid when: you need to compare one specific sub-category across groups.
 The floating baseline makes it hard to judge anything except the bottom segment and the total.

-If you need per-segment comparison, use a grouped bar or separate small charts instead.
+If you need that kind of per-segment comparison, use a grouped bar chart or several small charts instead.

 Pie / Donut Chart

-Use when: - There are 5 or fewer categories. - You want to emphasize one dominant segment ("Station A contributes 60% of revenue"). - The audience cares about part-of-whole, not exact values.
+Use when: - There are 5 or fewer categories. - You want to highlight one big segment ("Station A is 60% of revenue"). - The audience cares about share of the whole, not exact values.

-Avoid when: - You have more than 5 categories — too many slices become unreadable. - You need to compare values — humans are poor at judging angles.
+Avoid when: - You have more than 5 categories — too many slices become unreadable. - You need to compare values — people are bad at judging angles.
 A bar chart is almost always more accurate. - You need to show change over time.

 Situation Stacked Bar Pie